 Here are the cheapest insurance companies in Michigan based on averaged sample rates for four driver profiles that included varied gender, age, driving history, credit score, marital status, prior insurance, higher education, employment, and military service.

-Cheap Car Insurance for Young Michigan Drivers
+Cheap Auto Insurance for Young Michigan Drivers

-Only the good die young and only the young pay high premiums without a spot on their driving records.
+Only the good die young, and only the young pay high premiums without a spot on their driving records.
 It may seem unfair, but without a record to go on or much of a credit history to refer to, insurance companies rely on statistics alone to determine rates for young drivers.

 For young drivers stuck with expensive premiums, there are ways to lower rates with lucrative discounts.
 We recommend: